MyraReeves/Calculator_1/README.md

-# Calculator_1
+# Calculator

-A JavaScript calculator
+A simple JavaScript calculator